caninereason/siolnanog/README.md

 ## Features
  - __Pages__

-   - There are three pages contained in the website, the landing page, a gallery, and a contact page.
+   - There are four pages contained in the website, the landing page, a gallery, a contact page, and a success page.

  - __Navigation Bar__